dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 - Fixed receiving arbitrary remote_url when creating a git url repository.
 - Fixed issue when handling non-resource specific errors from RPC server in IDE.
 - Fixed a bug where the scheduler would stop if the database went away.
-- Fixed IDE query results table not supporting horizontal scrolling.
+- Fixed IDE query results <Term id="table" /> not supporting horizontal scrolling.

 #### Changed